dhis2/academy-web-app-dev-2020/workshop-1/02-ui-libraries/README.md

 ![Finished form page](./assets/finished_form_page.jpg)

-If the form validation fails, then the form should contains the respective error messasge.
+If the form validation fails, then the form should contains the respective error message.
 In the following image all fields that have a validation function are invalid:

 ![Invalid form](./assets/invalid_form.jpg)